openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

-   This document was tested against CentOS 7.3 and Ubuntu 16.04 Host OS and AIO environments.
+   This document was tested against CentOS 7.4 and Ubuntu 16.04 Host OS and AIO and multi-node environments.

    All the steps should be run as non-root user.
 If you follow this guide as the root user, helm cannot be found in ``/usr/local/bin/`` because the